jangionet/JangioNet/README.md

-## Hello, welcome to jangio.net, my personal blog for now.
+## Hello, welcome to jangio.net

+This is my personal blog project, I will add more things in the future as it grows.